Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Conditions for the existence of slope-stable vector bundles

 \begin{proof} If $\rank(F)=1$, then $F$ is isomorphic to $\StructureSheaf{S}$, since $F$ is locally free, and so $s=-1$.
 Assume that $v\neq (1,0,1)$.
 Then $H^0(F)$ vanishes, by the $H$-stability of $F$.
 Similarly, $ H^2(F)^*\cong H^0(F^*)= (0), $ by the $H$-slope-stability of $F^*$.
 Thus, $r-s=\chi(F)=-\dim H^1(F)\leq 0$. \end{proof}

-Lemma \ref{lem-H-slope-stability-implies-s-geq-r} states a necessary condition for the existence of a locally free $H$-slope-stable sheaf of class $v$ with $c_1(v)=0$ (slope $0$).
-This condition is of Brill-Noether type.
-It states that $\chi(v)\leq 0$, unless $v$ is the class $u=(1,0,1)$ of the trivial line-bundle.
+Lemma \ref{lem-H-slope-stability-implies-s-geq-r} states a necessary cohomological condition for the existence of a locally free $H$-slope-stable sheaf of class $v$ with $c_1(v)=0$ (slope $0$).
+The condition states that $\chi(v)\leq 0$, unless $v$ is the class $u=(1,0,1)$ of the trivial line bundle.
 If $\chi(v)\leq 0$, then the locus of sheaves with non-zero global sections is expected to have positive co-dimension.
 The condition $\chi(v)\leq 0$ translates to $(u,v)\geq 0$.
-The following Lemma states a similar condition, for a class $v$ with non-zero slope.
-The condition is again of Brill-Noether type, with respect to a simple and rigid sheaf $E$ of the same slope as $v$.
+The following Lemma states a similar cohomological condition, for a class $v$ with a non-zero slope.
+The role of the trivial line bundle is replaced next by a simple and rigid sheaf $E$ of the same slope as $v$.

 \begin{lem} Let $F$ be a locally free $H$-slope-stable sheaf of class $v=(2r,rh,-b)$, where $r>0$, $\gcd(r,b)=1$, $(h,h)=2d$, and $d$ is an odd integer.
 Set $u:=(2,h,(d+1)/2)$.
 If $(v,v)=-2$, then $v=u$.
 Otherwise, $(v,u)\geq 0$ and $(v,u)$ is even.
 Furthermore, $(v,u)=0$, if and only if $v=(2,h,(d-1)/2)$. \end{lem}